nesl-lang/nesl-js/docs/sham21_3 example.md

 use strict;
 use warnings;

-# First SHAM block - create_file action
+# First NESL block - create_file action
 my $sham_block_k7m = {
     # creating the file needed for such and such
     action => "create_file",